-Tougher laws Student convicted of violent crimes faces tough punishment he punishment for a student who assaults a school employee or brings a firearm on campus is now tougher.
+Student convicted of violent Tougher laws Student convicted of violen crimes faces tough punishment

+The punishment for a student who assaults a school employee or brings a firearm on campus is now tougher.

 The School Safety Act of 1997 passed by the S.C.
 Legislature sets the punishment for a student who assaults a school employee at one year in jail or a \$1,000 fine.